Julia Watson (landscape designer)

 Julia Watson (born 1977) is an Australian born author, researcher, lecturer, and landscape designer based in New York City.
-Watson is an expert on nature-based indigenous technologies and focuses her work at the intersection of anthropology, ecology and innovation.
+She is an expert on nature-based indigenous technologies, and focuses on the intersection of anthropology, ecology and innovation.
 She is the founder and principal of Julia Watson Studio, a landscape and urban design studio.

-Watson is the author of Lo-TEK: Design by Radical Indigenism, and teaches at the Columbia University Graduate School of Architecture, Planning and Preservation in New York.
+Watson is the author of Lo-TEK: Design by Radical Indigenism, and teaches at the Columbia Graduate School of Architecture, Planning and Preservation in New York.